coreos/findowner/README.md

 # findowner

-findowner is used to find the "owner"s of a git directory.
+findowner is used to find the "reviewer"s of a git directory.

-It uses number of commits to rank.
-The program will pull past 1 year commits excluding "merge" commits.
+The program uses number of commits to rank.
+It will pull past 1 year commits excluding "merge" commits.
 It ranks people by the number of commits they made and select top N (default is 3).

-## Excluded Directories
+## Directory Crawling Policy

-It will walk from the top to each sub directories recursively excluding following directories:
+The program will walk from the top to each sub directories recursively.
+It has a global limit on depth (default is 3).
+For example, "./pkg/apis/apps" is allowed, while "./pkg/apis/apps/install" isn't.

+It also has rules to exclude following directories:
 ```
 		"vendor",
 		"contrib/mesos/", // we don't need to go recursively